lucastkent-wq/opsdesksim/README.md

 ## Homepage

-Choose the 30-stage campaign or try a short reconciliation demo.
+Choose the 30-stage campaign or try a short demo.

 ![OpsDesk homepage showing the campaign and quick demo](screenshots/home.jpg)